nils-christian/feature-gen/README.md

 ## How do I use it?
 You can generate the features and variants either with the standalone generator or with the Xtend based active annotations.
 The standalone generator requires Java 8 and the annotation processor requires additionaly Xtend 2.14 or newer.

+The Java API for both approaches is the same.
+Assuming your root feature is named *Root*, you can do the following:

+	RootFeatureCheckService featureCheckService = RootFeatureCheckService.of( Variant1.class );

+	if ( featureCheckService.isFeatureActive( RootFeature.MY_FEATURE ) ) {
+	   ...
+	}

 ### Xtend Active Annotation